Datawheel/canon/packages/cms/README.md

 To extend the layout and functionality of sections, custom JSX sections can be created which will be added to the list of available section types.
 To add a custom section:

-- Create a directory in your canon-core app named `app/cms/sections`
+- Create a directory in your canon app named `app/cms/sections`
 - Add your custom jsx component to this directory.
 Observe the [default Section layout](https://github.com/Datawheel/canon/blob/master/packages/cms/src/components/sections/Default.jsx) for a starting point.
 Take note of the [Section wrapper](https://github.com/Datawheel/canon/blob/master/packages/cms/src/components/sections/Section.jsx) that it inherits from to see more information on the `props` that get passed down.
 - In your custom jsx component, be sure to change the viz import at the top of the file from the relative path `import Viz from "../Viz/Viz";` to a module import: `import {Viz} from "@datawheel/canon-cms";`
 - Create an `index.js` file in this directory that exports ALL of your custom components: